Grindcore: Blast beat

-The blast beat is a drum beat characteristic of grindcore in all its forms, although its usage predates the genre itself, and the drum technique may have originated in jazz with drummer Tony Williams credited with its use in a 1979 concert by the Trio of Doom.
-In Adam MacGregor's definition, "the blast-beat generally comprises a repeated, sixteenth-note figure played at a very fast tempo, and divided uniformly among the kick drum, snare and ride, crash, or hi-hat cymbal."
-Blast beats have been described as "maniacal percussive explosions, less about rhythm per second than sheer sonic violence."
+The blast beat is a drum beat characteristic of grindcore in all its forms, although its usage predates the genre itself, in Adam MacGregor's definition, "the blast-beat generally comprises a repeated, sixteenth-note figure played at a very fast tempo, and divided uniformly among the kick drum, snare and ride, crash, or hi-hat cymbal."
+Blast beats have been described as "maniacal percussive explosions, less about rhythm per se than sheer sonic violence."
 Napalm Death coined the term, though this style of drumming had previously been practiced by others.
 Daniel Ekeroth argues that the blast beat was first performed by the Swedish group Asocial on their 1982 demo.
 Lärm ("Campaign For Musical Destruction") Dirty Rotten Imbeciles ("No Sense"), Stormtroopers of Death ("Milk"), Sarcófago ("Satanas"), Sepultura ("Antichrist"), and Repulsion also included the technique prior to Napalm Death's emergence.

 Lyrical themes

 Grindcore lyrics are typically provocative.
 A number of grindcore musicians are committed to political and ethical causes, generally leaning towards the far left in connection to grindcore's punk roots.
 For example, Napalm Death's songs address a variety of anarchist concerns, in the tradition of anarcho-punk.
 These themes include anti-racism, feminism, anti-militarism, and anti-capitalism.
 Early grindcore bands including Napalm Death, Agathocles and Carcass made animal rights one of their primary lyrical themes.
 Some of them, such as Cattle Decapitation and Carcass, have expressed disgust with human behavior and animal abuse, and are, in some cases, vegetarians or vegans.
 Carcass' work in particular is often identified as the origin of the goregrind style, which is devoted to "bodily" themes.
 Groups that shift their bodily focus to sexual matters, such as Gut and the Meat Shits, are sometimes referred to as pornogrind.
 Seth Putnam's lyrics are notorious for their black comedy, while The Locust tend toward satirical collage, indebted to William S. Burroughs' cut-up method.